highbyte/dotnet-6502/tools/vscode-extension/IMPLEMENTATION.md

   - Goto (set PC to source line or address)
   - Source address map for editor decorations
   - `stopOnBRK` option to break on BRK instructions
+  - `skipInterrupts` option to auto-skip hardware IRQ/NMI handlers with no source mapping during stepping
   - Auto-detection of `.prg` and `.dbg` files from `preLaunchTask`

 ### Debug Adapter Console App (C#)